 As the world observes World Zoonoses Day, it’s important to remember that human health is intimately tied to the health of animals, wild and domesticated.
-Five years after Covid-19, the world remains alert to health threats that can cross over from animals to people.
+Five years after COVID-19, the world remains alert to health threats that can cross over from animals to people.
 Alongside growing concerns over high-profile spillovers like avian influenza, the silent […] Continue reading ->

 World Health Organization Director General Dr Tedros Adhanom Ghebreyesus announced his new team of 36 directors at headquarters on Tuesday, according to an internal message to WHO staff, seen by Health Policy Watch.
 Nine of the appointments, including key positions heading the Departments of Noncommunicable Diseases and Mental Health, and the newly-combined Department of Environment, […] Continue reading ->